 Covering crisis presents some of the biggest challenges in the journalism profession.
-Reporters must make quick decisions on whether to trust a translator or drive down a dangerous road.
-This course will teach you how to operate with caution in volatile situations, with an emphasis on conflicts.
-Training is also relevant to working in natural disaster situations such as earthquakes, hurricanes and tsunamis.
-While most hostile environment training for journalists deals with ducking crossfire and kidnappers, this course will teach you how to avoid unnecessary peril with careful preparations before, during and after assignments.
-Participants will emerge with a better understanding of how to hire fixers, shun attackers and protect computers.
+Reporters must make quick decisions about whether to trust an interpreter or drive down a dangerous road.
+This course will teach you how to operate safely in volatile situations, with an emphasis on conflict and civil unrest.
+The training is also relevant to working in disaster situations such as earthquakes, hurricanes, and tsunamis.
+While most hostile environment training for journalists deals with ducking crossfire and evading kidnappers, this course will teach you how to avoid unnecessary peril through preparation and planning before, during and after assignments.
+Participants will emerge from the course with a better understanding of how to hire fixers, mitigate threat and harassment, and protect their digital footprints.

 Expert trainers will provide instruction in the following areas:

 Risk assessment: making the right decisions before and during an assignment, setting limits, employing sound practices amid riots, snipers, mines, shooting, roadblocks, infiltrators and general mayhem.

 Digital Security: safeguarding sensitive digital data and communicating with others in a secure manner.
 Coding, encryption and cloud computing skills will be taught.

 Emergency first aid: tourniquets, triage, fractures and bullet wounds.

 Trauma awareness: emotional self-care techniques while covering difficult stories.

 Rape/sexual assault prevention: setting boundaries, delaying tactics, basic self-defense and healing.

 Lead Instructor: Judith Matloff, adjunct faculty, Columbia Journalism School and former conflict correspondent with more than 40 years of experience.
 The course will be held May 19-22, 2022, at the Columbia Journalism School in New York City.